-Supply-side Actions 1-4 Action 5-16 Action 17 Action 18 Action 19 & 20 action to help maintain supply Description of action Essentially these are increasing our readiness These are essentially maximising/ balancing existing sources Transfers/ re zoning options Drought/ emergency sources Action 19 could involve the Derwent Valley and R. Derwent drought permits.
-There are no drought orders identified so action 20 is n/a Trigger for this action (or the preceding action that leads to this action) As shown in flow diagram As shown in flow diagram As shown in flow diagram As shown in flow diagram As shown in flow diagram Yield/ DO of the action None No extra DO because included in base modelling No extra DO because included in base modelling As shown in Table 10 of main plan No DO increase - as shown in table 10 of dWRMP tables Location Grid WRZ (East) Grid WRZ (East) WRZ(s) in question As shown in Table 10 of main plan See Figure 19 of main plan Implementation timetable (time from trigger to implementation, time of year and duration) <1 week <1 week <1 week In excess of 12 months One week to finalise drought permit application.
-EA decision expected within 12 days.
-Any permissions we need or constraints that apply None Internal DAT decision None Refer to Table 10 of main plan Internal DAT decision & EA permission Risks associated with this action e.g. effects on the environment, social and economic factors and uncertainties associated with timing, quantity, quality or cost None None None As above Refer to earlier sections describing effects of this drought permit.
+Supply-side action to help maintain supply Actions 1-4 Action 5-16 Action 17 Action 18 Action 19 & 20 Description of action Essentially these are increasing our readiness These are essentially maximising/balancing existing sources Transfers/ re zoning options Drought/ emergency sources Action 19 could involve the Derwent Valley and R. Derwent drought permits.
+There are no drought orders identified so action 20 is n/a Trigger for this action (or the preceding action that leads to this action) As shown in flow diagram As shown in flow diagram As shown in flow diagram As shown in flow diagram As shown in flow diagram Yield/ DO of the action None No extra DO because included in base modelling No extra DO because included in base modelling As shown in Table 10 of main plan No DO increase - as shown in table 10 of dWRMP tables Location Grid WRZ (East) Grid WRZ (East) WRZ(s) in question As shown in Table 10 See Figure 19 of main plan

+of main

+plan

+Implementation <1 week <1 week <1 week In excess One week to

+timetable (time of 12 finalise drought

+from trigger to months permit

+implementation, application.
+EA

+time of year and decision expected

+duration) within 12 days.

+Any permissions None Internal DAT None Refer to Internal DAT

+we need or decision Table 10 of decision & EA

+constraints that main plan permission

+apply

+Risks associated None None None As above Refer to earlier

+with this action sections

+e.g. effects on describing effects

+the of this drought

+environment, permit.

+social and

+economic factors

+and

+uncertainties

+associated with

+timing, quantity,

+quality or cost

-In section in 3.4.2 of the drought plan we have annotated our Derwent Valley reservoir drought curve from 1995 - 1996 with our drought actions.
+In section in 3.4.2 of the revised draft drought plan we have annotated our Derwent Valley reservoir drought curve from 1995 - 1996 with our drought actions.
 For additional information we include the Derwent Valley (2018) annotated drought levels in Figure 9.